Roadmap to optimal dog health: Navigate from A to Z with confidence

 Nail and paw care are essential for keeping your dog healthy and comfortable.
 Here are some tips to help you navigate this important aspect of dog care:

-- Keep your dog’s nails trimmed.
-Overgrown nails can be painful and uncomfortable for your dog and can lead to health problems like infection.
+• Keep your dog’s nails trimmed.
+Overgrown nails can be painful and uncomfortable for your dog, leading to health problems such as infections.

 These tips help ensure your dog’s nails and paws stay healthy and comfortable.